Omerpyigit/MoviesApp/README.md

 #### 🟣 This is application where users can access and watch popular and upcoming films.
 #### 🟣 I used Constraint Layout, Recycler View and View Pager in the design.
 #### 🟣 On the detail page, users can view the details of the film and the cast.
+#### 🟣 For the first time I used the blur view plugin in Details activity.
+I learnt how to set it in the activity section.
 #### 🟣 For copyright reasons, the ‘Watch Now’ button redirects the user to the trailer of the film.

 </br>